-This is an environmental justice movement, which developed in the United States throughout the 1970s and 1980s.
-The term is used to describe environmental injustice that occurs within a racialized context both in practice and policy.
-In the United States, environmental racism criticizes inequalities between urban areas after white flight.
+This environmental justice movement developed in the United States throughout the 1970s and 1980s.
+The term describes environmental injustice within a racialized context in practice and policy.
+In the United States, environmental racism criticizes inequalities between urban areas after the white flight.
 Internationally, environmental racism can refer to the effects of the global waste trade, like the negative health impact of the export of electronic waste to China from developed countries.

 The term was coined in 1982 by Benjamin Chavis, previous executive director of the United Church of Christ (UCC) Commission for Racial Justice.
-He was addressing hazardous polychlorinated biphenyl waste in the Warren County PCB Landfill, North Carolina (his home state).
-Chavis defined the term as: racial discrimination in environmental policy making, the enforcement of regulations and laws, the deliberate targeting of communities of color for toxic waste facilities, the official sanctioning of the life-threatening presence of poisons and pollutants in our communities, and the history of excluding people of color from leadership of the ecology movements.
+He addressed hazardous polychlorinated biphenyl waste in the Warren County PCB Landfill, North Carolina (his home state).
+Chavis defined the term as racial discrimination in environmental policymaking, the enforcement of regulations and laws, the deliberate targeting of communities of color for toxic waste facilities, the official sanctioning of the life-threatening presence of poisons and pollutants in our communities, and the history of excluding people of color from leadership of the ecology movements.

 North American Environmental racism can be traced back around 500 years with the arrival of the Europeans and their displacement of Native Americans to take their land.
-The Environmental Justice Movement, however, was rooted around the same time as the 20th century American Civil Rights Movement.
+The Environmental Justice Movement was rooted around the same time as the 20th-century American Civil Rights Movement.
 The Civil Rights Movement influenced the mobilization of people by echoing the empowerment and concern associated with political action.
-Here, the civil rights agenda and the environmental agenda met.
-However, environmental organizations such as Sierra Club distanced themselves from cases such as the Warren County case likely because of their unwillingness to risk technical support when dealing with a very social issue.
-Workplace neglect led to Rufus Stoke patenting his Exhaust Purifier in 1968 exemplifies a Black inventors attempt to fix the environment that affects his community and all communities.
+Here, the civil rights agenda and the environmental agenda are met.
+However, environmental organizations such as Sierra Club distanced themselves from the Warren County case because of their unwillingness to risk technical support when dealing with a very social issue.
+Workplace neglect led to Rufus Stoke patenting his Exhaust Purifier in 1968 exemplifies a Black inventor's attempt to fix the environment affecting his community and all communities.

-The acknowledgement of environmental racism prompted the environmental justice social movement that began in the 1970s and 1980s in the United States.
-While environmental racism has been historically tied to the environmental justice movement, over time the term has been increasingly disassociated.
-In response to cases of environmental racism, grassroots organizations and campaigns have brought more attention to environmental racism in policy making and emphasize the importance of having input from non-whites in policy making.
-Although the term was coined in the US, environmental racism also occurs on the global level.
+Although the term was coined in the US, environmental racism also occurs globally.
 Examples include the exportation of hazardous wastes to poor countries in the Global South with lax environmental policies and safety practices.
-Marginalized communities that do not have the socioeconomic and political means to oppose large corporations are at risk to environmentally racist practices that are detrimental and sometimes fatal to humans.
-Economic statuses and political positions are crucial factors when looking at environmental problems because they determine where a person lives.
+Marginalized communities that do not have the socioeconomic and political means to oppose large corporations are at risk of environmentally racist practices that are detrimental and sometimes fatal to humans.
+Economical statuses and political positions are crucial factors in environmental problems because they determine where a person lives.

 Globalization and the increase in transnational agreements introduce possibilities for cases of environmental racism.
 For example, the 1994 North American Free Trade Agreement (NAFTA) attracted US-owned factories to Mexico, where toxic waste was left in the Colonia Chilpancingo community and was not cleaned up until activists called for the Mexican government to clean up the waste.
-In the 21st century, Environmental justice movements have grown to become an important part of world summits.
-This issue is gathering attention and features a wide array of people, workers, and levels of society that are working together.
-Concerns about globalization can bring together a wide range of stakeholders including workers, academics, and community leaders for whom increased industrial development is a common denominator”.
+In the 21st century, Environmental justice movements have become an important part of world summits.
+This issue is gathering attention and features a wide array of people, workers, and societal levels working together.
+Concerns about globalization can bring together many stakeholders, including workers, academics, and community leaders for whom increased industrial development is a common denominator”.